 Deadline for sending your documents by post: 20 April, 2019

 Deadline for submitting your application: 1 June, 2019

 Deadline for sending your documents by post: 20 June, 2019

 Deadline for submitting your application: 1 July, 2019

 Deadline for sending your documents by post: 15 July, 2019

 School of Governance, Law and Society

-The LLM programme in Human Rights in the Digital Society was created to address new developments and challenges in law and society that have arisen in connection with the ever-increasing digitalisation.
+The MA programme in Human Rights in the Digital Society was created to address new developments and challenges in law and society that have arisen in connection with the ever-increasing digitalisation.

 School of Digital Technologies

 The Human-Computer Interaction (HCI) programme at Tallinn University is a multidisciplinary curriculum that emphasises technology for the benefit of people.